rishizek/CarND-Vehicle-Detection/README.md

 have the highest classification accuracy of the car and not-car images.
 It turns out that the model with `YCrCb` hog features performs the best (99.61%), and following `LUV` (99.44%), `YUV` (99.38%), `HSV` (99.27%), `HLS` (99.04%), `RGB` (98.37%).
-Note that I did not use holdout set to compute accuracy because the purpose of this project is vehicle detection and tracking, and not car classification.
-So the accuracy for holdout set might be lower than shown above.
+Note that I did not use holdout set to test accuracy because the purpose of this project is vehicle detection and tracking of video, and not car classification of single image.
+So the accuracy for holdout set, if tested, might be lower than the result shown above.
 The codes for this analysis is contained in the section 4 of the IPython notebook (`vehicle_detection.ipynb`).